Side Hustle: How to Become a Freelance Video Editor

 The First Portfolio Productions

 Most clients are going to want to see what kind of skills you have before they offer you a job.
-Even if it isn't full-time work, people still wish to know that a freelance candidate can handle the tasks assigned on any given day.
+Even if it isn't full-time work, people still wish to know that a freelance candidate can handle the video editing tasks assigned on any given day.
 Your portfolio is like a visual resume that an employer can use to evaluate where you stand and if an engagement with you can work out.

 While you can use the jobs you land while freelancing to beef up the portfolio, don't wait for your job search to succeed before you work on it.
 Spend time playing around with the tools at your disposal, so you have something to present to potential employers.